Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 ## 2. Example Parameter file

-Note that the following parameter file example shows a specific example configuration that already shows other initiatives as disabled.
+Note that the following parameter file example shows a specific example configuration that already shows other Policy Set Definitions as disabled.
 The file shown has been truncated for brevity, compared to the samples included.

 ```json
 {